Highland Avenue station (NJ Transit)

-Highland Avenue is an active commuter railroad station in the city of Orange, Essex County, New Jersey.
+Highland Avenue is an active commuter railroad station in Orange, New Jersey.
 One of two in the city, along with the eponymous Orange station, Highland Avenue is serviced by trains of New Jersey Transit's Morris and Essex Lines: the Morristown Line and Gladstone Branch.
 Trains through the station run between New York Penn Station and Hoboken Terminal to the east and Hackettstown and Gladstone.
 The station contains two low-level side platforms for the three tracks that run through the station.

 The station opened as Orange Valley as a stop on the Morris and Essex Railroad, using that name until 1890.

 Station layout

 The station has two low-level side platforms serving the outer tracks.
 The north platform has a walkway over the Track 3 to access Track 1, though trains on Track 1 do not typically stop at this station and is instead used as an express track.